valancej/documentation/_general/account/organizations.md

 ## Managing Teams

-On the _Teams_ tab of the organization settings, you can manage your different teams, add new teams and add or remove team members from the available teams.
+On the _Teams_ tab of the organization settings, you can manage your different teams, add new teams and invite or remove team members from the available teams.

 Two teams are created for each organization by default:
 * _Owners_, containing only the user who created the organization by default.
 You can however add any other Codeship account to the _Owners_ team as well.